-3.2 ECONOMIC AND FINANCIAL GOAL
+3.3 ECONOMIC AND FINANCIAL GOAL

-This Pla n is inter nded to contribut e to t he econ e omic healt h of Loyali st Town ship economic development in order to maintain a healthy tax base.
+This Plan is intended to contribute to the economic health of Loyalist Township through policies which promote and support balanced economic growth and development in order to maintain a healthy tax base.
 While respecting the environment, this Plan encourages the creation and maintenance of employment opportunities and diversification of the economic base.